USEPA/WNTR/documentation/advancedqual.rst

 Note that the pipe reaction has a variable that we have not defined, :math:`Av`, in its expression;
 this variable is a pre-defined hydraulic variable.
-The list of these variables can be found in the EPANET-MSX documentation, and also in the :attr:`~wntr.quality.base.HYDRAULIC_VARIABLES` documentation.
+The list of these variables can be found in the EPANET-MSX documentation, and also in the :attr:`~wntr.msx.base.HYDRAULIC_VARIABLES` documentation.
 The reactions can be described in WNTR as

 ================  ==============  ==========================================================================